 Video Marketing and Animated GIFs

-Millions of people watch and share GIFs everyday on social media and sites like Tumblr and Reddit every single day.
+Millions of people watch and share GIFs everyday on social media and sites like Tumblr and Reddit.
 In fact, a well made GIF is often the launching pad for viral memes and successful marketing campaigns.
-GIFs liven up your Twitter feed and create unique opportunities for brand building and engaging social media posts, among other tools like email outreach, company newsletters, and even easy to understand tutorials.
+GIFs liven up your Twitter feed and create unique opportunities for brand building.

-Brands in practically every industry have embraced the power of animation with their own GIFs, and thanks to new to use online GIF making tools, it’s never been easier to make your own GIF.
+Brands in practically every industry have embraced the power of animation with their own GIFs.
+Thanks to online GIF making tools, it’s never been easier to make your own GIF.
 Get out there and get your GIF on.
-You’ll like.
-I promise.